marcelo-mason/SlackToolkit/README.md

 done.

 The commands `/channel` and `/util` should now be fully working.
 The bot user should now get added automatically when a channel is created as well.

+Run `/util addbot` if you want to add the bot to all existing public channels.